dildeolupbiten/TkAstroDb/README.md

 ![img2](https://user-images.githubusercontent.com/29302909/96886659-77a1c700-148c-11eb-86fb-036db92fdae4.png)

 **3.** By default there's no folder called **Database**.
 If users click the **Database** menu button, an empty folder called **Database** would be created in the main directory of the program.
 Users should move the **XML** file that they obtained to this folder.
-And if the users click the **Database** menu button for the second time, a window as below would occur.
+And if users click the **Database** menu button for the second time, a window as below would occur.

 ![img3](https://user-images.githubusercontent.com/29302909/96887895-b2f0c580-148d-11eb-91ae-d730a4735fe1.png)

-Users can move many databases to the **Database** folder and select the database you want to work with.
-The above window is only destroyed when the users press the **Apply** button.
+Users could move many databases to the **Database** folder and select the database they want to work with.
+The above window is only destroyed when users press the **Apply** button.

 **Note:** Users can also use a database that is derived from the original [Astro-Databank](https://www.astro.com/astro-databank/Main_Page) via using [TkEnneagram](https://github.com/dildeolupbiten/TkEnneagram).
 The format of the derived database is JSON.
 What users should do is that they should move the derived database to the **Database** folder.